namidubey/APITestingRestAssured/README.md

 4. Validate Trade API gives error when date fall on weekend
 5. Validate Trade API gives error when currency format is not correct
 6. Validate Trade API gives error when value date is not as per product type
+8. Validate Trade request is successful when valid options payload is given

 ###Scenarios of ValidateBatch POST API
 1. Validate response of batch request when 1 valid and 1 invalid array given.